-- a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - b) provide securityholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - provide securityholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-Before anyone can be nominated to the Board as a Non-Executive Director ("NED"), their experience and background is reviewed by the Nomination Committee.
-An independent comprehensive background check is conducted on all prospective directors and senior executives prior to their appointment in their role, including reference checks, assessment of experience, employment history, directorships and shareholdings, education, criminal record and bankruptcy history.
-Securityholders receive a summary biography of each Non-Executive Director who is up for election or reelection in the Notice of Meeting for each Annual General Meeting.
+Directors of this Board are appointed by Charter Hall, as it is a member of the Group.
+Senior executives, who provide services to the REIT are also employed by Charter Hall and CHWALE does not have any employees.
+In this regard Recommendation 1.2 does not apply, however before anyone can be nominated to the Board as a Non-Executive Director ("NED"), their experience and background is reviewed by a subcommittee of the Charter Hall Nomination Committee and an independent CHWALE Director.
+An independent comprehensive background check is conducted on all prospective directors and senior executives, who will be providing services to the REIT, prior to their appointment, including reference checks, assessment of experience, employment history, directorships and shareholdings, education, criminal record and bankruptcy history.
+Securityholders receive a summary biography of each Non-Executive Director who is up for election or re-election in the Notice of Meeting for each Annual Securityholder Meeting.
 This summary details that person's experience and skills, details of any other directorships or interests they have that could hamper their ability to make objective judgments, how long they have been on the Board (if they are up for re-election) and whether or not the Board considers them independent.
 The Notice of Meeting also contains a statement by the Board as to whether it supports the election or re-election of the candidate.
 Details of Non-Executive Directors are available on our website.
+The Securityholder resolution to consider the election or re-election of a Director is an advisory, non-binding resolution.